Daniel-Andarge/aws-serverless-app/README.md

 To implement authentication in the application, you would need to integrate with an identity provider such as Auth0.
 The Serverless framework can be used to set up and configure the necessary AWS Cognito user pools and identity pools to handle user authentication and authorization.

 ## Serverless Application
-The core of this project is the implementation of the TODO application using AWS Lambda and the Serverless framework.
+The core of this project is the implementation of the Task management application using AWS Lambda and the Serverless framework.

 ## YAML File